russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Exercises/Interface Design Challenge.md

 Finally, use Keynote with your partner to make a rough interface for what this app would look like.

-Tomorrow, part-way through our period, we will share interfaces that groups came up with.
+In our next class, part-way through our period, we will share interfaces that groups came up with.

 The purpose of this activity is to practice translating features into a usable interface, and to get familiar with how to use Keynote to create a mockup of an application.